 We aspire to promote our science and technology to schools and young people within the nation's STEM and skills agendas, to support our scientists' public engagement work, and to develop the NPL site as a base for outreach and training programmes.

-Our main target audiences are science-interested public, young people aged 8-16, their parents and teachers, new audiences not traditionally engaged with NPL science, and policy makers such as Government, industry and Parliament.
+Our main target audiences are the science-interested public; young people aged 8-16, their parents and teachers; new audiences not traditionally engaged with NPL science; and policy makers, such as government and industry.

 Find out about measuring reaction times and take the ReactFast challenge.See more